kareraisu/rasti.js/readme.md

 All theme map keys except 'text' and 'label' expect two colors, the first will be used for the background and the second for the header (in the case of containers) or the text of the element. (page, panel, section : 'bgcolor headercolor', fiel, btn : 'bgcolor textcolor').

 **langs: {...}**
 Adds languages available for loading via the setLang() method.
 Languages nust be simple maps of strings (objects with string properties).
-Upon loading the language, all [header], [label] and [placeholder] attributes whose value matches a key of the language map will have their value replaced by the corresponding string. [text] attributes values are also matched against the language map, but the corresponding string is applied as the element's inner html.
+Upon loading the language, all [header], [label] and [placeholder] attributes whose value matches a key of the language map will have their value replaced by the corresponding string. [text] attributes values are also matched against the language map, but the corresponding string is applied as the element's inner html (any prior contents will be lost).

 **blocks: {...}**
-Adds blocks available to be used via the [rasti] attribute.
+Adds blocks available to be used via the [block] attribute.
 They must have the following structure:

 ```javascript
  blockName : {